 The menu features classic French dishes like duck confit, steak frites, tartare, and a wide selection of wines from all over the world.
 It is nestled up against Tour d’Argent, its older sister restaurant.

 At la Rôtisserie d’Argent, an establishment that is both energetic and welcoming, one never goes back on one’s word; we fully live up to the bourgeois gastronomical legacy that we have inherited.

 The Rôtisserie d’Argent, which beckons the islands of Notre Dame, is situated in a prime location on the left bank of the Seine, tucked in between the banks of the river and Mount Sainte-Geneviève, and is only a stone’s throw away from the Quartier Latin.

 The restaurant has an impressive view of the Seine River and the Eiffel Tower, making it a perfect spot for a romantic dinner.

-La Tour d’Argent is an ideal spot for a casual meal or a romantic dinner.
+La Tour d’Argent is ideal for a casual meal or romantic dinner.
 The restaurant views the Seine, and the food is reasonably priced.
 La Tour d’Argent is also a great place to watch people.